MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 ## Communicate with Skype users

 Follow these steps to let Teams users in your organization chat with and call Skype users.
-Teams users in your organization can then search for and start a one-on-one text-only conversation or an audio/video call with Skype users and vice versa.
+Teams users can then search for and start a one-on-one text-only conversation or an audio/video call with Skype users and vice versa.

 ![An icon showing the Microsoft Teams logo](media/teams-logo-30x30.png)  **Using the Microsoft Teams admin center**